ashutoshgngwr/10-bitClockWidget/docs/index.md

      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=com.github.ashutoshgngwr.tenbitclockwidget)

-Alternatively, you can download the latest release [here](https://github.com/ashutoshgngwr/10-bitClockWidget/releases/latest) on Github.
-All other versions including latest release, are also available [on Github](https://github.com/ashutoshgngwr/10-bitClockWidget/releases).
+Alternatively, you can download the latest release [here](https://github.com/ashutoshgngwr/10-bitClockWidget/releases/latest) on GitHub.
+All other versions including the latest release, are also available [on Github](https://github.com/ashutoshgngwr/10-bitClockWidget/releases).

+## Privacy Policy

+10-bit Clock Widget does not collect any data from its users.

 ## License